kubernetes-sigs/lws/site/content/en/docs/reference/leaderworkerset.v1.md

 <code>int32</code>
 </td>
 <td>
-   <p>Number of leader-workers groups.
+   <p>replicas is the number of leader-workers groups.
 A scale subresource is available to enable HPA.
 The
 selector for HPA will be that of the leader pod, and so practically HPA will be looking up the leader pod metrics.
 Note that the leader pod could aggregate metrics from the rest of the group and expose them as a summary custom metric representing the whole